22FAUNO-SA-Team-1/ClassProjectDocuments/ProjectProposal.md

 ## Contributing

-Under the Apache License, Keycloak welcomes outside contributons.
+Under the Apache License, Keycloak welcomes outside contributions.
 However there are some ground rules that they lay out [here](https://github.com/keycloak/keycloak/blob/main/CONTRIBUTING.md).
 Their primary checklist is as follows
 > 1. A discussion around the change (https://github.com/keycloak/keycloak/discussions/categories/ideas)
 > 2. A GitHub Issue with a good description associated with the PR
 > 3. One feature/change per PR